 That same year, Dean added ‘producer’ to his writing duties for his work on “31 Questions”.
-“Live On Bowen” and “31 Questions” ran for six and three seasons respectively.
+“Live On Bowen” and “31 Questions” ran for 6 and 3 seasons respectively.
 Both shows were nominated for Outstanding Comedy Program at the 2014 Antenna Awards.
 Dean also picked up an Outstanding Writing In A Comedy Series award at LA WebFest 2014 for his work on the web series “Get Stuffed”, a late night comedy show with puppets.

 To take his career to the next level, in 2014 Dean embarked on a 6 month trip to LA to pursue late night and sitcom writing.
-Six months of living in a Hollywood Boulevard backpackers hostel later, he moved to New Zealand (much to the delight of his kiwi partner) and has been writing for the long running TV3 comedy shows, comedy panel show “7 Days” and late night talk show “Jono and Ben”, ever since.
+Six months of living in a Hollywood Boulevard backpackers hostel later, he moved to New Zealand (much to the delight of his Kiwi partner) and has been writing for the long running TV3 comedy shows, comedy panel show “7 Days” and late night talk show “Jono & Ben”, ever since.

 Dean is now once again living in Melbourne, Australia, where his TV production company Short Game Productions is based.
-He continues to write comedy for television and in all its forms for Australia, New Zealand and Margaret Thatcher’s United Kingdom.

 – 2016 & 2017 – Winner of the top overall spec writer award on “7 Days”.